 The Kauppatori is where you will also board the boat that goes to Suomenlinna.
 Walk around the island and take in the greenery, the fortress and the old houses.
 You might run into people re-enacting battles for tour groups.
-Read more about them here: How to Spend a Day on Suomenlinna
+Read more about what to see on Suomenlinna here.

 When you return, take tram no. 2 to the Töölo district to see the Finnish National Opera House and the monument to Jean Sibelius, a collection of steel tubes that resembles music/a pipe organ/an aurora.
 It’s pictured in the image at the top of this post.
 The Finlandia Hall, another of Alvar Aalto’s iconic buildings, is close to Töölonlahti bay.
 Not so keen on architecture or music?
 Stop a little earlier at the National Museum instead.

 Walk through the residential neighbourhood to reach Temppeliaukion Kirkko, a unique church hewn out of the rock.
 Since 2017, it costs 3 euros to enter and soak in the atmosphere (or ruin it, as the case might be for some tour groups).

 Luggage storage and getting from Helsinki airport to city centre